TRAC-BITS-PILANI/blog/_posts/2021-07-21-String-Theory.md

 ---
 title: "Journey Through Quantum Universe and the “Stringy” String Theory"
-description: "Awesome description"
+description: "Namit Shrivastava"
 layout: post
 toc: false
 comments: true
 #image: images/some_folder/your_image.png
 hide: false
 search_exclude: true
-categories: [fastpages, jupyter]
+categories: [String Theory, Quantum Gravity, Black Holes, Quantum Gravity]
 ---

-# Journey Through Quantum Universe and the “Stringy” String Theory

-### Namit Shrivastava

 If movies and shows like Antman, Interstellar, and Quantum Leap intrigue you about dimensions, quantum world, and dark matter, then you will be in for a ride.